 All businesses with a wage bill of £3million or above are classed as levy paying businesses and will:

-• Pay the levy directly to HMRC through the PAYE process.
-Funds will be credited into the Digital Apprenticeship Scheme (DAS).
+- Pay the levy directly to HMRC through the PAYE process.
+Funds will be credited into the Digital Apprenticeship Service (DAS).

-• From April 2018, levy-paying employers will be allowed to transfer funds to other employers, through the apprenticeship service.
+- Since April 2018, levy-paying employers are allowed to transfer funds to other employers, through the apprenticeship service.
 Transfers can be made to any employer, including smaller employers in their supply chain, and apprenticeship training agencies.
-Levy-paying employers will initially be able to transfer up to 10% of the annual value of funds entering their apprenticeship service account.
+Levy-paying employers will can transfer up to 10% of the annual value of funds entering their apprenticeship service account.

-All businesses with a wage bill under £3million are classed as non-paying levy businesses and will:
+Businesses with a wage bill under £3million are classed as non-levy paying and will:

-• Be offered an incentive payment of £1,000 for employing an apprentice aged 16-18.
-If you have less than 50 employees then you may qualify for fully funded apprentices (for those you employ aged 16-18).
+- Be offered an incentive payment of £1,000 for employing an apprentice aged 16-18.
+If you have less than 50 employees then you may qualify for fully funded apprentices (aged 16-18).